Queen Aishwarya of Nepal

-Aishwarya Rajya Laxmi Devi Shah (ऐश्वर्य राज्य लक्ष्मी देवी शाह) (7 November 1949 – 1 June 2001) was Queen of Nepal from 1972 until her death in 2001.
-She played a significant role as the consort of King Birendra and was a prominent figure in the royal family throughout her lifetime.
+Aishwarya Rajya Lakshmi Devi Shah (ऐश्वर्य राज्य लक्ष्मी देवी शाह; 7 November 1949 – 1 June 2001) was Queen of Nepal as the wife of King Birendra from 1972 until her assassination in the 2001 Nepalese royal massacre.
+She played a significant role as Birendra's consort and was a prominent figure in the royal family throughout her lifetime.

 Queen Aishwarya is regarded by many Nepalese as an influential figure, known for her steadfast presence.
-During the pre-1990 era of absolute monarchy, she was often considered to be a central influence behind the throne.
+During the pre-1990 Panchayat era, she was often considered to be a central influence behind the throne.
 While her sense of style shaped the cultural ideal for many, her influence went beyond appearance.
 She was seen as a figure of composure and support alongside her husband during a period of both political change and royal tradition.

 In addition to her public role, Queen Aishwarya was a patron of the arts and made contributions to the cultural landscape of Nepal.
 She was known for her literary works and involvement in music, composing and writing songs under the pen-name "Chandani Shah".

 Education

 She had her school education at St. Helen's Convent of Kurseong, India, and St Mary's of Jawalakhel, Nepal.
 She passed S.L.C. from Kanti Ishwari Rajya Laxmi High School in 1963.
-She was enrolled in the Tribhuvan University-affiliated school, Padmakanya College and graduated in arts in 1967.
+She was enrolled in the Tribhuvan University-affiliated school, Padmakanya Multiple Campus and graduated in arts in 1967.

 Family life

 Queen Aishwarya was born into the aristocratic Rana family, which had ruled Nepal as hereditary Prime Ministers for 104 years until the 1950s.
-She was the eldest daughter of General Kendra Shumsher Jang Bahadur Rana (1921–1982) and Shree Rajya Lakshmi Shah (1926–2005).
+She was the eldest daughter of Kendra Shumsher Jang Bahadur Rana (1921–1982) and Shree Rajya Lakshmi Devi Shah (1926–2005).
 She had two brothers, Suraj Shumsher Jang Bahadur Rana and Uday Shumsher Jang Bahadur Rana, and two sisters, Komal Rajya Lakshmi Devi Shah and Prekshya Rajya Lakshmi Devi Shah.

 In 1970, Aishwarya married her second cousin, then-Crown Prince Birendra of Nepal, becoming Crown Princess.
 Both of her sisters also married into the Shah family and became princesses by marriage—Komal married Gyanendra, who later became King, while Prekshya married Dhirendra, the youngest brother of Birendra and Gyanendra.
+Following Aishwarya's death in 2001, Komal became Nepal's queen consort, a position she held until the monarchy was abolished in 2008.

+Birendra and Aishwarya had three children—Crown Prince Dipendra, Princess Shruti and Prince Nirajan.